neondatabase/website/content/docs/functions/extract.md

   EXTRACT(MINUTES FROM INTERVAL '2 hours 45 minutes 30 seconds') AS minutes;
 ```

-This query extracts the specified components from the interval.
-Note that it _extracts_ only the value for that field in the interval &#8212; `2 years 3 months 15 days` will return `15` for days, not the total number of days in the interval.
+This query extracts the specified parts from the interval.
+Note that the `extract` function extracts only the value for the specified part in the interval &#8212; `2 years 3 months 15 days` returns `15` for days, not the total number of days in the interval.

 ```text
  days | hours | minutes